Mirinth/SELibrary/git tutorial.md

 but this should be enough to finish the project.

-If you run into any trouble using the GNC, let me know and I can try to figure it out.
+If you run into any trouble using the GNC, let me know and I can try to help you.